CesiumGS/3d-tiles/specification/README.md

 A tile's _content_, an individual instance of a tile format, is a binary blob with format-specific components including a [Feature Table](./TileFormats/FeatureTable/README.md) and a [Batch Table](./TileFormats/BatchTable/README.md).

 The content references a set of _features_, such as 3D models representing buildings or trees, or points in a point cloud.
-Each feature has position and appearance properties stored in the tile’s Feature Table, and additional application-specific properties may be defined in the Batch Table.
-A client may choose to select features at runtime and retrieve their metadata for visualization or analysis.
+Each feature has position and appearance properties stored in the tile's Feature Table, and additional application-specific properties stored in the Batch Table.
+A client may choose to select features at runtime and retrieve their properties for visualization or analysis.

-The Batched 3D Model and Instanced 3D Model formats are built on glTF, an open specification designed for the efficient transmission of 3D content.
+The Batched 3D Model and Instanced 3D Model formats are built on [glTF](https://github.com/KhronosGroup/glTF), an open specification designed for the efficient transmission of 3D content.
 The tile content of these formats embed a glTF asset, which contains model geometry and texture information, in the binary body.
 The Point Cloud format does not embed glTF.

 Tiles are organized in a tree which incorporates the concept of Hierarchical Level of Detail (HLOD) for optimal rendering of spatial data.
 Each tile has a _bounding volume_, an object defining a spatial extent completely enclosing its content.
 The tree has [spatial coherence](#bounding-volume-spatial-coherence); the content for child tiles are completely inside the parent's bounding volume.